dnakhooda/SelfCareApp/README.md

 <h2>Getting Self Care App 🪥❤️</h2>

 Unfortunately, Self Care App is not Google Play Store.
-So, the only way to get Self Care App is by building the code from this repository and using developer tools to install it on your device.
+So, the only way to get Self Care App is by building the code from this repository in Android Studio and using developer tools to install it on your device.